Anisotropic diffusion modeling of cosmic-ray lepton propagation: Calculation of the Diffusion Tensor in the Presence of Regular Magnetic Field

 \section{Calculation of the Diffusion Tensor in the Presence of Regular Magnetic Field}

-In a sufficiently small physical volume---i.e., on scales comparable to the particle displacements required to reach the diffusive regime---a local coordinate system $(x',y',z')$ can be introduced such that the $z'$ axis is aligned with the regular magnetic field $\mathbf{B}_0 = (B_x, B_y, B_z)$.
-In this local field-aligned frame the diffusion tensor is diagonal:
+In a sufficiently small volume (i.e., on scales comparable to the displacements required for particles to reach the diffusive regime), a local coordinate system $(x',y',z')$ can be introduced such that the $z'$ axis is aligned with the regular magnetic field $\mathbf{B}_0 = (B_x, B_y, B_z)$.
+In this local field-aligned frame, the diffusion tensor is diagonal,

 where $D_{\parallel}$ and $D_{\perp}$ denote the parallel and perpendicular diffusion coefficients obtained from test-particle simulations in a prescribed turbulent field.